onqtam/headjack/docs/what/competition.md

     - Some anchor to Bitcoin but the time to finality matters a lot for UX - 10-minute block times with probabilistic finality is horrendous.

 - Some lack an economic incentive layer.
-    > "Show me the incentive and I will show you the outcome." - [Charlie Munger](https://quotefancy.com/quote/1561882/Charlie-Munger-Show-me-the-incentive-and-I-will-show-you-the-outcome)

 <!-- What you don't want is for these identifiers to be fractured between many platforms with different standards & formats. -->